ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli-v1.md

 **Usage**: `subnet`
 **Available Commands**:

-- `attach`:    Attach a network to the cloud connection.
+- `attach`:    Attach a subnet to a cloud connection.
-- `detach`:    Detach a subnet from the cloud connection.
+- `detach`:    Detach a subnet from a cloud connection.

 ---